Antoni Gaudí: Interiors

 Equally, Gaudí stood out as interior decorator, decorating most of his buildings personally, from the furnishings to the smallest details.
 In each case he knew how to apply stylistic particularities, personalising the decoration according to the owner's taste, the predominant style of the arrangement or its place in the surroundings—whether urban or natural, secular or religious.
 Many of his works were related to liturgical furnishing.
 From the design of a desk for his office at the beginning of his career to the furnishings designed for the Sobrellano Palace of Comillas, he designed all furnishing of the Vicens, Calvet, Batlló and Milà houses, of the Güell Palace and the Bellesguard Tower, and the liturgical furnishing of the Sagrada Família.
 It is noteworthy that Gaudí studied some ergonomy in order to adapt his furnishings to human anatomy.
 Many of his furnishings are exhibited at Gaudí House Museum.

 Another aspect is the intelligent distribution of space, always with the aim of creating a comfortable, intimate, interior atmosphere.
-For this purpose, Gaudí would divide the space into sections, adapted to their specific use, by means of low walls, dropped ceilings, sliding doors and wall closets.
+For this purpose, Gaudí would divide spaces into sections, adapted to their specific use, by means of low walls, dropped ceilings, sliding doors and wall closets.
 Apart from taking care of every detail of all structural and ornamental elements, he made sure his constructions had good lighting and ventilation.
 For this purpose, he studied each project's orientation with respect to the cardinal points, as well as the local climate and its place in its surroundings.
 At that time, there was an increasing demand for more domestic comfort, with piped water and gas and the use of electric light, all of which Gaudí expertly incorporated.
 For the Sagrada Família, for example, he carried out thorough studies on acoustics and illumination, in order to optimise them.
 With regard to light, he stated:

 Lighting also served Gaudí for the organisation of space, which required a careful study of the gradient of light intensity to adequately adapt to each specific environment.
 He achieved this with different elements such as skylights, windows, shutters and blinds; a notable case is the gradation of colour used in the atrium of the Casa Batlló to achieve uniform distribution of light throughout the interior.
 He also tended to build south-facing houses to maximise sunlight.